Adam Jones (musician): Music career

-Jones also toured with Jello Biafra/The Melvins band and contributed to their albums Never Breathe What You Can't See and Sieg Howdy!.
+Jones also toured with Jello Biafra/The Melvins and contributed to their albums Never Breathe What You Can't See and Sieg Howdy!.
 Jones and Melvins guitarist/vocalist Buzz Osborne are close friends.
-Jones also appeared on the Melvins album Hostile Ambient Takeover, the Melvins/Lustmord collaboration Pigs of the Roman Empire and the Isis album Wavering Radiant.
+Jones also appeared on the Melvins album Hostile Ambient Takeover, the live album Colossus of Destiny, the Melvins/Lustmord collaboration Pigs of the Roman Empire and the Isis album Wavering Radiant.

 On Mr. Show, he appeared as the fictional guitarist of Puscifer along with bandmate Keenan, and can also be spotted in the audience seated at a table with Keenan in the series' first episode.

-On August 14, 2011, Jones performed the national anthem of the United States at the outset of WWE's SummerSlam (2011) wrestling event in Los Angeles.
+On August 14, 2011, Jones performed the national anthem of the United States at the outset of WWE's SummerSlam wrestling event in Los Angeles.

+In 2025, WWE announced that Jones provided the guitar parts for The Lucha Brothers' entrance themes.